Volunteer for the FSF and GNU

 - Join our campaigns and take direct action now, head over to our campaigns center

 - Attend local free software events and government hearings.
 We post these events either at http://www.fsf.org/news, or at http://www.fsf.org/events and share them with the Free Software Supporters mailing list.
 Write to us at firstname.lastname@example.org if you see an event you'd like to attend on behalf of the FSF.

 - Organize in your state, region or

 country, and connect to other free software activists at https://libreplanet.org.
+Get started by listing your free software activism group.
 Help us plan and have a presence at

 events you organize.
 Write to us at email@example.com for materials.